Sarasij93/Erdos-DataScience-May2024-RealEstate-Project/README.md

 ## Overview

-Our goal is to predict housing prices for the King County, Washington, Seattle based on a number of features.
-Specifically, the new features that we are adding to existing data sets are schools and crime rates.
+Our goal is to predict housing prices for ... based on a number of features.
+It would be nice to add features like school and crime rate for a given zip code.
 If time permits, we will build a small app too that estimates housing price for a user who specifies the criteria in the app.

 The main techniques that we will use here for various model comparisons are: